 It’s best used for highly reactive metals like aluminum, copper, and magnesium.
 You can also fuse stainless steel, carbon steel and nickel of various thicknesses.
 Not just in terms of material choices, MIG offers amazing flexibility vis-a-vis welding positions as well.

 There’s a caveat, though: Rust, corrosion, paint on any form of contamination on the metal at the weld point can drastically affect the quality of weld.
+Here is a complete guide on MIG welding.

 - Can create high-quality, durable with minimal spatter.